 This could come in various forms.
 Disruptors could come along and reinvent how things are done in your industry, new technologies could give you the potential to transform and optimize your core processes, or emerging labor market trends could require you to update your recruitment methods.
 As businesses saw with COVID-19 in 2020, it's also possible that a completely unforeseen crisis could emerge and affect entire sectors.

 To be prepared for change, you need a diverse, flexible workforce.
 You need to give your employees the right tech support and skills development opportunities so they can help you adapt to the latest challenges and opportunities.

 PwC's Workforce of the Future 2030 report found that 74% of workers are ready to learn new skills or retrain to remain employable in the future.

-"Machine learning and AI will help us do a much better job of workforce planning in the future, but we can't sit back and wait for the future of work to happen.
-Those organizations and workers that understand potential futures, and what each might mean for them, and plan ahead, will be best prepared to succeed."
-Jon Williams, partner and joint global leader, people and organization at PwC
+machine learning and AI will help us do a much better job of workforce planning in the future, but we can't sit back and wait for the future of work to happen.
+Those organizations and workers that understand potential futures, and what each might mean for them, and plan ahead, will be best prepared to succeed.

 practical steps to future-proof your workforce